Ramon Magsaysay Award: Awardees

 The winners of the Ramon Magsaysay Awards come from different parts of Asia, although there are some instances where the winners came from countries outside Asia who had served, worked or accomplished something in different Asian countries.
 As of 2021, recipients have come from twenty-two Asian countries.

 The following is a partial list of the awardees of the Ramon Magsaysay Award.
 Awardees' individual nationality or country of origin and citizenship are indicated.

 Starting 2009, the Award is no longer being given in fixed categories except for Emergent Leadership.

 Government Service (1958–2008)

+To recognize outstanding service in the public interest in any branch of government, including the executive, judicial, legislative, or military.

 Public Service (1958–2008)

+To recognize outstanding service for the public good by a private citizen.

 Community Leadership (1958–2008)

+To recognize leadership of a community toward helping the disadvantaged have fuller opportunities and a better life.

 Journalism, Literature, and the Creative Communication Arts (1958–2008)

+To recognize effective writing, publishing, or photography or the use of radio, television, cinema, or the performing arts as a power for the public good.

 Peace and International Understanding (1958–2008)

+To recognize contributions to the advancement of friendship, tolerance, peace, and solidarity as the foundations for sustainable development within and across countries.

 Emergent Leadership (2001–present)

+To recognize an individual, forty years of age or younger, for outstanding work on issues of social change in his or her community, but whose leadership may not yet be broadly recognized outside of this community.